-This type of engine is known by various names; most commonly flame licker, flame gulper and vaccuum engine.
+This type of engine is known by various names; most commonly flame licker, flame gulper and vacuum engine.
 It works by sucking in hot gasses directly from an external flame which are then cooled rapidly on the power stroke.

 The valve is operated by linkage from a return crank on the crank shaft.
 The single cylinder is 12mm bore x 9mm stroke.
 The cylinder is steel and the piston is brass.
 The main frame appears to be aluminium, mounted on a wooden base.